shangharsha2929/ASA/README.md

-Excess Green Index (ExG) and Normalized difference of Green & Red (VIgreen) Smooth the time series using Savitzky Golay Filter Rescaling the indices to appear between 0 an 1
+Excess Green Index (ExG) and Normalized difference of Green & Red (VIgreen) Smooth the time series using Savitzky Golay Filter Rescaling the indices to appear between 0 an 1 Seasonality extraction based on curvature rate change of time series was done using MATLAB Levenberg Marquardt Algorithm